awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-trigger-source-repo-changes-cli.md

    aws events put-rule --name "MyCodeCommitRepoRule" --event-pattern "{\"source\":[\"aws.codecommit\"],\"detail-type\":[\"CodeCommit Repository State Change\"],\"resources\":[\"pipeline-ARN\"],\"detail\":{\"referenceType\":[\"branch\"],\"referenceName \":[\"master\"]}}"
    ```

-1. To add AWS CodePipeline as a target, call the put\-targets command and include the following parameters:
+1. To add CodePipeline as a target, call the put\-targets command and include the following parameters:
    + The `--rule` parameter is used with the `rule_name` you created by using put\-rule\.
    + The `--targets` parameter is used with the list `Id` of the target in the list of targets and the `ARN` of the target pipeline\.